-People living with an eating disorder can access treatment through either an Eating Disorder Treatment and Management Plan (EDP), Mental Health Care Plan, and/or Chronic Disease Management Plan.
+People experiencing an eating disorder can access treatment through either an Eating Disorder Treatment and Management Plan (EDP), Mental Health Care Plan, and/or Chronic Disease Management Plan.

 This page provides information for people seeking treatment for an eating disorder and for health professionals.
 It outlines the treatment and services available under an EDP, including the practitioners involved, the steps involved in developing an EDP, and links to Medicare Benefits Schedule (MBS) items.